Home » RECIPES » SAVORY » Smoked Pork Butt

 INSTRUCTIONS

-• Remove the pork butt from the refrigerator and allow to sit at room temperature for an hour or so.
+• Remove the pork butt from the refrigerator and allow to sit at room temperature for an hour or so (to take the chill off).

-• Place pork butt in the disposable aluminum pan and rub evenly with mustard.
+• Place pork butt in a disposable aluminum pan and rub evenly with mustard.
+Sprinkle the BBQ rub, salt, and black pepper evenly over the entire pork butt.

-• Place the digital meat thermometer probe into the thickest part of the pork butt.
+• Place the pork butt FAT SIDE UP in the pan and place the digital thermometer probe into the thickest part of the pork butt.

-• Place pork butt in the smoker on the middle rack (avoiding direct heat).
-Make sure the thermometer probe wire is outside the smoker and plugged into the smoker or unit so internal temperatures can be monitored.
+• Place pork butt in the pre-heated smoker on the middle rack or in the middle of the smoker (avoiding direct heat).
+Move the thermometer probe wire to the outside of the smoker and plug it into the smoker or unit so internal temperatures can be monitored.

-• Remove the pork butt from the smoker and wrap it tightly in two layers of aluminum foil so the juice says contained with the pork butt.
+• Remove the pork butt from the smoker and wrap it tightly with two layers of aluminum foil so the juice says contained with the pork butt.

-• Remove from the smoker and allow the Smoked Pork Butt to rest for 30 minutes to 2 hours prior to shredding.
+• Once it has reached 195 °F to 205 °F, remove the smoked pork butt from the smoker and allow it to rest for 30 minutes to 2 hours.

-• Shred the pork butt with two forks.
-Discard the bone, any chunks of fat or gristle.
+• Carefully unwrap the smoked pork butt and shred it with two forks.
+Discard the bone, and any chunks of fat or gristle.

-• Sprinkle the pulled pork with an additional tablespoon of BBQ rub and serve.
+• Sprinkle the smoked pulled pork with an additional tablespoon of BBQ rub and serve.

 VIDEO